 LGBTIQ people are legally protected from workplace discrimination, bullying, harassment and vilification.
-If you are experiencing homophobia, discrimination or harassment contact your local Federation Organiser for advice, or alternatively you can call our Communications Room on (02) 9217 2487 or 1300 654 367.
+If you are experiencing homophobia, discrimination or harassment contact your local Federation Organiser for advice, or alternatively you can call Professional Support on 1300 654 369.

 Department of Education, NSW